parolx/geometric_algebra/README.md

 ## Applications

-Geometric algebra enormoulsy simplifies many non-trivial calculations in arbitrary spaces.
+Geometric algebra enormously simplifies many non-trivial calculations in arbitrary spaces.
 Here are only some examples of what is possible.

 ### Reflections